habidbesp/task-repo/README.md

-# Tractive - The Human Society of the United States
+# Task-repo

 ## Overview

-This project is a visually appealing and responsive web layout for the Human Society of the United States.
+This project is a visually appealing and responsive web layout.
 It incorporates modern techniques such as Sass for styling, responsive image handling with `picture` elements, and optimizations using `webp` images for better performance.

 ## Features